-The Constantinopolitan deacon, poet and panegyrist George of Pisidia was a master of omission.
-As a cleric and a court poet, he lived and worked in the capital throughout the entire tumultuous period in question.
+The Constantinopolitan deacon, poet, and panegyrist George of Pisidia was a master of omission.
+A cleric and court poet, he lived and worked in the capital throughout this entire tumultuous period.
 Yet, between 613 and 622, he wrote nothing about contemporary military or political events.
-He did not dedicate a single poem to Heraclius in this period, as was common for him before and after that.
-It may be concluded that due to the absence in current affairs of any occasion to praise the reigning emperor, he chose not to invent one and instead focused on other subjects.
+In this period, he did not dedicate a single poem to Heraclius, as he often had before and would afterward.
+We may thus conclude that due to the absence of any current reason to praise the reigning, George chose not to invent one and focused instead on other subjects.

 Distortion

-In his panegyric poems, written before 613 and after 622, George of Pisidia effectively reinterprets some recent events, so that they, suiting into the panegyric genre, might glorify the reigning emperor.
-To give just a few examples of this method, such events as the bloody overthrow of one usurper by another in 610, or Heraclius' largely unsuccessful second Persian campaign in 622, or the Avar and Slav attack on the capital in 626 are significantly transformed under George of Pisidia's pen.
-More precisely, the upheaval of 610 becomes the 'liberation' of the empire by Heraclius from the 'tyranny' of Phocas; the 622 campaign, which largely constituted a retreat of Heraclius’ army from the Persians, is portrayed as Heraclius’ highly victorious endeavor; the unsuccessful Avar and Slav assault on Constantinople is portrayed as the utter annihilation of the 'barbarians' by the power of the Virgin Mary, who, in the form of an unseen warrior, comes to defend her city.
+The panegyrics written by George of Pisidia in 613 and after 622 effectively reinterpret some recent events so that they glorify the reigning emperor, as befits the genre.
+To cite just a few examples, the author significantly transforms the bloody overthrow of one usurper by another in 610, Heraclius' largely unsuccessful second Persian campaign of 622, and the Avar and Slav attack on the capital in 626.
+More specifically, he turns the upheaval of 610 into Heraclius’ “liberation” of the Empire from the “tyranny” of Phocas, portrays the 622 campaign, largely a retreat by the imperial army from the Persians, as a highly victorious endeavor by Heraclius, and presents the unsuccessful Avar and Slav assault on Constantinople as the utter annihilation of these barbarians by the power of the Virgin Mary, who, in the guise of an unseen warrior, comes to defend her city.

 Refraining From Judgment

-One of the common traits of the Middle Byzantine chronographic writings is that, when it comes to depicting military defeats suffered under the rule of pious Emperors, they become very concise and largely refrain from judgments.
+One common trait of Middle Byzantine chronographic writing is that it is quite concise and largely unjudgmental when it comes to describing the military defeats that occurred under the rule of pious emperors.

-That is the case with the Chronographia of Theophanes, which was penned in Constantinople in the early ninth century and became afterwards a highly influential historiographical text.
+Such is the case with the Chronographia of Theophanes, written in Constantinople in the early ninth century, and later a highly influential historiographical text.

-The typical schema Theophanes employed for portraying the Empire's defeats of 610-622 is a laconic listing of the cities and territories captured by the Persians.
-Usually, this follows the formula: “In this year, the Persians captured…” (Τούτῳ τῷ ἔτει παρέλαβον οἱ Πέρσαι…) followed by a direct object in accusative, indicating the specific region or city lost.
-Reasons for the significant successes of the Persians are usually not provided.
-In this laconic manner, Theophanes filled year after year of Heraclius’ reign, until he reached the Annus Mundi 6113 (AD 622), which opens another thematic section of his historiographical narrative, namely the one devoted to Heraclius’ military campaigns against Persia.
-This section is totally different in style; its sole hero is Heraclius, whose military exploits the text seeks to glorify.
+Theophanes’ typical schema for portraying the Empire's defeats in 610-622 lies in presenting a laconic list of the cities and territories captured by the Persians.
+It usually follows the formula: “In this year, the Persians captured…” (Τούτῳ τῷ ἔτει παρέλαβον οἱ Πέρσαι…) followed by a direct object indicating the specific region or city lost.
+The reasons behind the Persians’ significant successes are usually not included.
+It is in this laconic manner that Theophanes covers year after year of Heraclius’ reign until reaching the Annus Mundi 6113 (AD 622), which opens another thematic section of his historiographical narrative, namely, the one devoted to Heraclius’ military campaigns against Persia, which is totally different in style.
+Its sole hero is Heraclius, whose military exploits the author seeks to glorify.

-As Theophanes’ text set the trend in how Heraclius's reign was depicted in historiographical records thereafter, also his way of treating the Empire’s military defeats became influential afterwards.
-Theophanes’ refraining from judgement while providing only laconic remarks on the Empire’s defeats was adopted by subsequent chroniclers.
-The accounts of Georgios Monachos, John Zonaras and others reproduce Theophanes’ view on respective events with only little variation.
+Theophanes’ text set the trend for how Heraclius's reign would be depicted in historiographical records thereafter.
+His treatment of the Empire’s military defeats was likewise influential.
+Theophanes’ restraint from passing judgment while offering only laconic remarks on the Empire’s defeats was adopted by subsequent chroniclers.
+Indeed, the accounts by Georgios Monachos, John Zonaras, and others repeat his view on the events in question with minimal variation.

 Search for Culprits: Heraclius, Phocas, or the Jews?